Clement von Franckenstein: Career

 With aspirations towards becoming an opera singer, Franckenstein trained as a tenor for three years and performed in cabarets and musicals, but ultimately decided to pursue acting instead.
 He initially went to castings as Clement St George as he thought "his real name might scare people".
 He moved to California in 1972 and joined the gentleman-playboy expat Brits like David Niven.

 Franckenstein appeared in some eighty films; sometimes as the debonair escort for the leading lady or just wearing a leather thong.
 He was in Young Frankenstein, Robin Hood: Men in Tights and The American President, but was often low down the cast list or uncredited.
 He appeared as a corpse in Murder She Wrote.

 He said that California changed between the 1970s and the 1990s, as he told the Daily Telegraph in 1994: "In the 1970s, life was easy, everyone was laid-back, everyone had a good time ...
 Now it has become oppressive, charmless.
 You can't smoke in restaurants, everyone is carrying around boxes of condoms, and at parties now there's this thing called the "no host bar" - you have to pay for your own bloody drinks.
 I mean it's just not on".

 Franckenstein told stories from his life for the Joe Frank radio show, 'Clement at Christmas', from his childhood though his early days in Hollywood, the first half of the show.

 Personal life

 Playing with Hugh Grant and Mick Jagger, Franckenstein was a long-standing member of the Beverly Hills Cricket Club.

-He never married, and was devoted to his beloved cat Tallulah.